The best Micro Four Thirds lenses

 For those on a more limited budget, this is the combo I recommend.
 With this, you’re ready to take any type of photo in easy conditions, we’ll say.
 As soon as the light goes down, it may become complicated due to the small apertures offered in these lenses.
 For small budgets and those looking for lightweight optics.

-At Panasonic, the choice of a single versatile lens for traveling is much more limited than at Olympus.
+At Panasonic, the choice of a single versatile lens for travel is much more limited than at Olympus.
 The only lens I could recommend for those who do not feel like changing lenses would be the 14-140mm f/3.5-5.6 II.
 Unfortunately, you won’t get much better in this focal range.
 If you don’t need a long focal length, I would recommend choosing the 12-100mm f/4 from Olympus which is much better (certainly at twice the price).

 Finally, for the alternatives, Tamron also offers a 14-150mm f/3.5-5.8 Di III but considering the feedback I got and the small aperture, I would not recommend it compared to the 14-150mm from Olympus or 14-140mm from Panasonic.

 If you just began shooting some time ago with a Micro 4/3 camera, chances are you’ve bought a camera with a kit lens like the 12-32mm f/3.5-5.6 or the 14-42mm f/3.5-5.6.
 However, you will soon realize that depending on the photos you want to take, these lenses will not be sufficient and will lack brightness.
-Several situations come to mind: indoor, night, concert, undergrowth, etc… Having a brighter lens will prevent you from having to increase the ISOs too much.
+Several situations come to mind: indoor, night, concert, undergrowth, etc. Having a brighter lens will prevent you from having to increase the ISOs too much.
 Here are the 3 lenses that I particularly recommend.

 1 - Olympus M. Zuiko ED 12-40mm f/2.8 PRO

-Details | Visual |
+| Features | Visual |

-2 - Panasonic 12-35mm f/2.8 II ASPH POWER OIS
+2 - Panasonic Leica DG Vario-Elmarit 12-35mm f/2.8 ASPH.
+Power OIS

-Details | Visual |
+| Features | Visual |

 3 - Panasonic Leica 12-60mm f/2.8-4 ASPH Power OIS

-Details | Visual |
+| Features | Visual |

-Best Micro 4/3 lenses for night and low light photography
+Best Micro 4/3 lenses for night and low-light photography

 Of course, I won’t be able to list all the lenses adapted to these situations, but I suggest what I consider to be the most appropriate and the brightest (below f/2).
 After that, the choice will have to be made mainly according to what you want to shoot (and at which focal length).

 If you are looking for bright wide-angle lenses for night photography, astrophotography or for very wide indoor shots, you can look at the Panasonic LEICA 10-25mm f/1.7 (the widest with the largest aperture) or the Panasonic LEICA 12mm f/1.4, which has an excellent reputation.
-Both lenses however have a high price (> 1000€).
+Both lenses however have a high price (> €1000).

 Finally, for indoor portraits and other subjects where a longer focal length is needed (while keeping a large aperture), I particularly recommend the ones mentioned in the portrait section, in order of the shortest to the longest focal length: